 “You want machines like human beings or animals to understand what will happen when the world responds to your interactions with it.
 There’s a lot of work we’re doing in causality,” he said.
 “Being able to predict under uncertainty is one of the main challenges today.”

-Facebook makes up a portion of a broader research endeavor to boost the latest neural networks.
+Facebook makes up a portion of a broader research endeavour to boost the latest neural networks.

 Mr LeCun was scheduled to give a speech regarding the work during a chip conference that was recently held in San Francisco.